 You can subscribe to a free newsletter on our website.
 When registering for the newsletter, the data from the input mask is transmitted to us.
 The data to be collected is the user’s name and email address.

 In addition, the following data is collected during registration:

 Your consent will be obtained for the processing of your data during the registration process and reference will be made to this data protection declaration.

-No data will be passed on to third parties in connection with data processing for the dispatch of newsletters.
 The data will be utilised exclusively for sending the newsletter.

 The legal basis for the processing of data by the user after registration for the newsletter is Article 6 (1) lit. a EU GDPR, if users have granted their consent.